sanger-tol/ascc/README.md

 ```

 > [!WARNING]
 > If certain steps such as FCS-GX fail multiple times, especially when using Singularity containers then please use `export NXF_SINGULARITY_NEW_PID_NAMESPACE=false`.
 This is a known issue when some tools in singularity containers will have PID namespace conflicts and crash when anything else it attempting to access the same files.
 In our case the database files.
+If this continues to crash, currently the only option is to install the FCS-GX tool locally, baremetal (without containers) and modify the pipeline to use this copy.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).